IainCampbellUNB/CS2043_TeamProject/README.md

 4. Selected dates must already exist in the data excel files.
 The excel files sheets are labelled by the date of the monday of every week.

 5. For the system to work, the excel files must stay as they are.
 They are designed for our specific system.
-It is encourage that empty fields be non-empty.
+It is encouraged that empty fields be non-empty.
 If a tally is 0, there should be a 0 in that cell.
-If a teacher is present and not missing a period, a 0 indicates the teachers is present.
+If a teacher is present and not missing a period, a 0 indicates that the teacher is present.
 The system does catch for empty fields.
 However, further testing needs to be done to make sure nothing breaks!

 ## Testing Files